KARACHI: Low participation from investors led to a lacklustre session on the Pakistan Stock Exchange on Wednesday.

-Foreign investors were net sellers as they offloaded shares worth $0.38m.
+Foreign investors were net buyers as they purchased shares worth $0.27m.